LYMEDISEASE101.com

 Cerebral palsy - Symptoms and causes - Mayo Clinic

-Cerebral palsy is a group of conditions that affect movement and posture.
-It's caused by damage that occurs to the developing brain, most often before birth.
-Symptoms appear during infancy or preschool years and vary from very mild to serious.
+Cerebral palsy is a group of conditions that affect movement, balance and posture.
+It's caused by damage that occurs to a baby's brain, most often before birth.
+Symptoms appear during infancy or preschool years.
+Children may have exaggerated reflexes, or their arms, legs and trunk may appear floppy.

 * Latest Lyme Disease 101 News